Local Government Structures and Functions

 Local authorities are multi-purpose bodies responsible for delivering a broad range of services in relation to roads; traffic; planning; housing; economic and community development; environment, recreation and amenity services; fire services and maintaining the register of electors.

 The elected council is the policy making forum of the local authority; the municipal district members act as a decision-making sub-formation of the overall council in respect of their municipal district area.
 Elected councils (operating at local authority or municipal district level) exercise ‘reserved functions’ defined in law across a range of legislation.
 The day-to-day management of a local authority is carried out by the executive, i.e. the full-time officials led by the chief executive.
 The chief executive has a duty to advise and assist the elected council in the exercise of their functions.
 He or she is appointed by the local authority on a recommendation of the Public Appointments Service.

-Further information: Veronica Healy, Local Government Development Section
+Further information: Jeanette Young, Local Government Development Section